-Many private schools have contacted us at The National Center for Life and Liberty requesting guidance concerning re-opening for in-person instruction this fall.
+As many schools are now open, The National Center for Life and Liberty has updated the guidance concerning re-opening for in-person instruction this fall.
 First, let us remind you that there is no one-size-fits-all solution.
 Every school has a different culture, environment, facility, and population.
 Second, your leadership must determine what is best for your faculty and staff, parents, and students.
 However, we have developed a resource to give some guidance and ideas as you consider all the different factors for your school to successfully re-open and serve your families with in-person instruction this fall.

 Zoom or Distance Learning Options

 If your school is able, we recommend that you offer families the ability to choose between an in-person option and a distance option for the fall semester.
 This may consist of at-home learning through online content delivery or virtual instruction via Zoom.
 With some children in higher risk categories and some families uneasy about a fall return to in-person instruction, the virtual, at-home learning option provides some flexibility for this first semester.
 Our recommendation is to allow each family to choose for each student the virtual or in-person model for the fall and to stay with that choice until the following semester.
 This provides your school the ability to retain as many of your students as possible during the pandemic.

 We recommend your school communicate clearly to parents and staff your expectations for the fall.
 This school year is going to be unlike anything we have experienced before, with significant changes in the way the school day operates.
 Communication is going to be key and should include written, verbal, and visual communication.
 Following staff training, we recommend you create “before you start school in the fall” videos posted for families to view, with teachers demonstrating hallway interactions, social distancing, masks, etc. This type of interactive and informative communication will ensure smoother implementation of your policies and help staff remain completely on the same page.